 - Expressing your feelings by using offensive language or in a loud voice is verbal abuse.
 You may have a negative feeling about an issue in the marriage, you also have a responsibility to voice that feeling in a respectful manner.

-Suppressing feelings may cause a spouse to feel detached emotionally, dismissed and unimportant in the marriage.
+Suppressing feelings may cause a spouse to feel detached emotionally, dismissed, and unimportant in the marriage.
 Expressing feelings can cause a spouse to feel flooded or overwhelmed by negativity if their spouse expresses their feelings inappropriately.
-Yes, suppression is more detrimental to marriage but, obsessive expression of negative feelings can be just as damaging.
+Yes, suppression is more detrimental to marriage, but an obsessive expression of negative feelings can be just as damaging.

 The trick is to find a healthy balance, one in which both spouses are heard, and all feelings are validated.